How can I resend the validation email to verify my domain for AWS Certificate Manager (ACM)?

 - In Rule set name, choose your rule set, and then choose Create Rule.

 - For Recipient, enter your recipient email address, Add Recipient, and then choose Next Step.
 You can select any of the following validation email addresses:

 Note: Receipt rule sets have two states—active or disabled.
 Only one receipt rule set can be active at any time.
-For more information, see Activating and disabling a receipt rule set.
+For more information, see Creating rule sets and receipt rules.